Every hen can lay an egg daily but can a chicken lay more than one egg daily? How many eggs do chickens lay in a day?

 Can a chicken lay 4 eggs a day?

-It is not possible for egg-laying chickens to produce 4 eggs in a day.
+Egg-laying chickens can’t produce 4 eggs in a day.
 Most hens will lay one egg in a day.

 How many eggs would a chicken naturally lay?